-As a teacher there can be no greater gift than to experience the full and complete trust of a student, and to know the beauty and power of assisting another human being in the process of shaping their identity.
-In channelling my nurturing instincts as a teacher I strive towards a flourishing of authentic evolution in the artists I work with, validating their own instincts to take possession of personal imagination, curiosity, and intuition.
-By exploring such innate wisdom concurrently with the acquisition of new knowledge and skills, great traction is brought to the innovation process.
+In channelling my nurturing instincts as a teacher I strive towards a flourishing of authentic evolution in the musicians I work with, validating their own instincts to take possession of personal imagination, curiosity, and intuition.
+By exploring such innate wisdom concurrently with the acquisition of new knowledge and skills, traction can be brought to the innovation process.

-To be a teacher is to continually accept that I need more knowledge, to help my students become stronger than myself, to encourage them to love who they are most profoundly so that they are able to love and respect those around them fully, and to insist they dig out a new infrastructure for professional artistry in their own time with their own bare hands.
-To be a teacher is to earn the trust and respect of my students and my colleagues, by testifying to the value of who they are most authentically.
+To be a teacher is to continually accept that I need more knowledge, to help my students become stronger than myself, and to insist they dig out new infrastructures for professional artistry in this century, with their own bare hands.
+Our students are agents of this paradigm shift; our world needs them more than ever, and they know it.